Course Summary

 The programme will consist of 6 core modules.
 Typically the duration of the programme will be part-time over 2 years for the 6 modules.
 A research project is carried out in 2nd year.
 However, students may also complete the programme over a longer period to offer flexibility for those in full time employment.

-Two modules will be studied each year from January to June and one module from July to December with the research project running from March to December in the 2nd year.
+Typically, two modules will be studied each year from September to January and one module from January to June with the research project running from January to August in the 2nd year.
 The project provides each student with an opportunity to apply knowledge gained from the taught modules.

-Exams will run in May and January in ATU Sligo and an exam centre in Dublin and repeat exams in August of each year in ATU Sligo
+Exams will run in January and May in ATU Sligo and an exam centre in Dublin and repeat exams in August of each year in ATU Sligo

 Modules may be taken individually or on a standalone basis